 3. For the hardcore pizza lover, this campfire pizza is as good as you’re going to get when in the field.
 All it requires is a pie tin, a few basic ingredients, and a tolerance for hot cheese cooked over a fire.

-5. A nice compromise between “plan ahead” and “wing it”, this steak, potatoes, and peppers camping food allows for campers to get a solid, customizable meal.
+5. A nice compromise between “plan ahead” and “wing it”, this steak, potatoes, and peppers combo allows for campers to get a solid, customizable meal.
 Prepare a few basic ingredients beforehand and add space for improvisation to get the most out of this dinner.

-10. This dutch oven-braised beef with summer vegetables could be prepared to satisfy the in-laws, but it makes for luxurious and stunning camping food.
+9. This dutch oven-braised beef with summer vegetables could be prepared to satisfy the in-laws, but it makes for luxurious meal.
 Prepare it with whisky for best results!